devkral/django-fast-ratelimit/README.md

 ### ratelimit.get_ratelimit:

--   group: group name, can be callable (fun(request))
+-   group: group name, can be callable (fun(request, action))
 -   rate: rate limit, multiple modes
     Note: if count (first argument) is 0, then it raises the Disabled exception, the second argument must be greater then 0
     -   str: default mode , specify rate in form of "1/4s" or "2/s" or "2/m"
     -   2 element tuple/list: first argument is amount, second are seconds
     -   callable: can return either string or 2 element tuple/list
--   methods: set of checked methods, can be callable (fun(request, group)), modes:
+-   methods: set of checked methods, can be callable (fun(request, group, action)), modes:
-    -   callable(request, group): allow dynamic
+    -   callable(request, group, action): allow dynamic
     -   ratelimit.ALL (default): all methods are checked
     -   \("HEAD", "GET"\): list of checked methods
     -   ratelimit.invertedset(["HEAD", "GET"]): inverted set of checked methods.
 Here: every method is checked, except HEAD, GET